Clement-Jean/simd-go-POC/PROPOSAL.md

 [add package for using SIMD instructions](https://github.com/golang/go/issues/53171)

-This proposal is closer to what I am proposing however there are multiple packages per CPU architecture, and I'm providing a more complete explanation on how to achieve adding SIMD to Go standard library.
+This proposal is closer to what I am proposing, however, there are multiple packages per CPU architecture, and I'm providing a more complete explanation on how to achieve adding SIMD to the Go standard library.

 [crypto: replace assembly implementations with internal instrinsics](https://github.com/golang/go/issues/64634)